Classification of Students

 - The examination may be evaluated as Pass or Fail and recorded on the permanent record if passed.
 Failures will not be recorded on the student’s permanent record, but the student will forfeit any further credit by examination opportunity in the course and receive no credit.

 A $75 administrative fee is required of all full-time traditional students.
-All other students, including ACCESS students, are required to pay 30% of the course tuition to sit for the exam.
+All other students, including Adult Studies students, are required to pay 30% of the course tuition to sit for the exam.

 The College Level Examination Program (CLEP)

 DeSales University offers a student the possibility of receiving credit by examination through the College Level Examination Program (CLEP).
-A new or matriculated student may receive up to 75 credits (25 courses) for demonstrating college-level competency on these exams developed by the Educational Testing Service.
-Credits earned through CLEP are considered transfer credits (See Transfer Policy).
-By recognizing college-level achievement learned through employment experiences, purposeful private study, military-industrial-business training, or advanced work in high school, this program gives the student an opportunity to reduce the cost of a degree at DeSales University in terms of time and money.
+A new or matriculated student may receive up to 75 credits for demonstrating college-level competency on these exams developed by the Educational Testing Service.
+Credits earned through CLEP are considered transfer credits (See the Undergraduate Transfer Policy heading under Admissions ).
+By recognizing college-level achievement earned through employment experiences, purposeful private study, military-industrial-business training, or advanced work in high school, this program gives the student an opportunity to reduce the cost of a degree at DeSales University in terms of time and money.
 DeSales University has been designated as a CLEP Testing Center.
 CLEP examinations are computer-based and students obtain their scores immediately.
 Only scores sent directly from CLEP to DeSales University are considered official and will be accepted.

 The CLEP examinations are of two types, the General Examinations and the Subject Examinations.
 Both types measure the knowledge and understanding of factual information, as well as the ability to see relationships and apply basic principles to new situations.
 These examinations are based on typical college courses offered across the country.